Leveraging Dynamic Feed Strategies to Accelerate Bioprocess Timelines

 OUR, CER and RQ-stats

 Oxygen Uptake Rate (OUR), Carbon Dioxide Evolution Rate (CER) and Respiratory Quotient (RQ) stats leverage off-gas measurements to determine when to deliver feeds.
 These have the advantage of being tuned to quantitative metabolic metrics.
 For example, the timing of feeds could be tuned to maintain a constant oxygen uptake rate or a defined respiratory quotient to minimize overflow metabolism.
 However, these methods require continuous monitoring of off-gas, which requires hardware that is not standard with many basic bioprocess systems.

 Pulse feed strategies

 In the example below (Figure 2), a DO-stat feed strategy was implemented for a fed-batch process.
 Here (Figure 2a) an increase in the DO over a 15% threshold was used to trigger a bolus of feed.
-Over the course of the fermentation (Figure 2b), the frequency of the boluses decreases later in the fermentation, as the cells become less metabolically active over time.
-This strategy ensures that the feed is delivered at the correct rate throughout the bioprocess, based on demand from the microbe.
+Over the course of the run (Figure 2b), the frequency of the boluses decreases later in the cultivation, as the cells become less metabolically active over time.
+This strategy ensures that the feed is delivered at the correct rate throughout the bioprocess, based on demand from the cells.